-The best horror games to give you nightmares in 2021
+The best horror games: Essential horror games you need to play on PC, Xbox and PlayStation

 - Playable on: PS5, Xbox Series, PS4, Xbox One, PC

 If you enjoy repeatedly saying “oh hell no” as you pull up outside an abandoned asylum with only a handful AA batteries to power a night vision camera, then Outlast is absolutely for you.
 Your first swear won’t even happen inside the dreaded Mount Massive Asylum.
 It’ll be when you realise that you’re using a smashed window that’s clearly been used as an exit as a way inside.
 Perhaps this wasn’t such a good idea after all… Outlast made brilliant YouTube fodder on release with its perfect blend of jump scares and painfully tense hide and seek sequences but don’t let that put you off taking the plunge.
 Red Barrels’ carefully constructed journey into hell and its additional DLC make for a truly horrific couple of sessions of gaming.
-The sequel is a little on the chase heavy side but you might even want to brave that too.
+The sequel is a little on the chase-heavy side but you might even want to brave that too if you think this is one of the best horror games in this list.

 6. Dead by Daylight